elmtree-askmo/cloudcannon-app/content/learn/mathematics/state-de-morgans-laws-and-provide-an-example-of-their-application.md

 url: /learn/mathematics/questions/state-de-morgans-laws-and-provide-an-example-of-their-application
 score: -1.0
 related_article1:
-    id: 170208
+    id: 170213
-    title: Define tautologies and provide an example.
+    title: >-
+        What constitutes a logical argument and how is logical implication involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/define-tautologies-and-provide-an-example
+    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
 related_article2:
-    id: 170208
+    id: 170207
-    title: Define tautologies and provide an example.
+    title: >-
+        How do conditional identities apply in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/define-tautologies-and-provide-an-example
+    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
 related_article3:
-    id: 170217
+    id: 170203
-    title: What is a logical implication and how is it used in logical arguments?
+    title: >-
+        What are the commutative laws in propositional logic and how are they applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
+    url: /learn/mathematics/questions/what-are-the-commutative-laws-in-propositional-logic-and-how-are-they-applied
 related_article4:
-    id: 170211
+    id: 170216
-    title: What is double negation and how does it relate to logical equivalency?
+    title: >-
+        How are atomic propositions identified in logical statements?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-double-negation-and-how-does-it-relate-to-logical-equivalency
+    url: /learn/mathematics/questions/how-are-atomic-propositions-identified-in-logical-statements
 related_article5:
-    id: 170210
+    id: 170215
-    title: Explain the concept of negation and its application in logical statements.
+    title: >-
+        What is the structure of propositional arguments and how are hypotheses involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-negation-and-its-application-in-logical-statements
+    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 ---

 &nbsp;